Curing Lazy Eye Based on Cause

-The sooner the eye is corrected the better the chances of equalizing the both eyes.
+The sooner we start the process to cure lazy eye, the better the chances of equalizing the both eyes.
 Interestingly what older textbooks taught there is no cut off age to restore lazy eyes, however patients in their seventies have had lazy eye improved by our interventions.
 Once in a while we are even amazed to see the lazy eye overtake the good eye and become the stronger one.

 In summary Refractive Amblyopia has the best chance of improving.
 This is possible in kids, young adults and even older individuals.